Do you need a prescription for retinol?

 Trifarotene

-Trifarotene (commercially known as Aklief) is the newest retinoid, and clinical trials show that it is efficient and well tolerated, in the treatment of acne; it delivers great results with fewer side effects10.
+Trifarotene (commercially known as Aklief) is the newest retinoid, and clinical trials show that it is efficient and well tolerated, in the treatment of acne; it delivers great results with fewer side effects10 but it is also very expensive.

 Isotretinoin

 Isotretinoin (commercially known as Accutane) is an oral retinoid used to treat severe, resistant, nodular acne in wide areas of the body.
-It is used when a patient has not responded to other treatments.
-However, it is only used in extreme acne cases and it is highly controlled due to the serious side effects it may cause and its teratogen effects11.
+It is used when a patient has not responded to other treatments11.
+Via Miiskin you can get an online prescription for isotretinoin that is safe and adequate for you.

 Acitretin